Ten Years Later

 She gave that informatuon time to settle into her pacing husband before saying, “I can’t take him going to jail only to threaten me and my family again years later.
 And Sam the reality of my job was I put people down for the CIA.
 They will kill him and I will help.”

 “What does that mean,” Sam turned looking at Natasha but already knowing the answer.

 “Brittany and you will leave the day of his release.
-Brittany can’t know till your gone and you can’t tell anyone.
-I have something and some people set up to make sure you are OK.”
+Brittany can’t know till you’re gone and you can’t tell anyone.
+I have something and some people set up to make sure you guys okay.”

 “Wait what do you mean Brittany and me?”

-“I have to stay here.
-I have to play sitting duck.”
+“I can’t go I have to stay here.
+I have to play sitting duck,” Natasha informed her husband.

 Read Intruders: The End to see what happens when Marcus and Natasha come face to face.